Any faculty, staff or student at Princeton can use the computing resources operated by Research Computing. Here's what you need to do:

 If you want to run an existing program

 Many commonly used research applications are already installed on the Research Computing clusters.
 A list of available licensed software is on the Research Computing web site.
 On Nobel, you run the program directly, by typing the appropriate command after the Linux prompt.
-On other systems, you must create a “script file” containing the commands needed to run the program and “submit” the job script to the SLURM scheduler.
-An example of creating and running a Matlab job is in the documents, How to run MATLAB jobs on the TIGRESS clusters and Your First SLURM Script to Run MATLAB.
+On other systems, you must create a "script file" containing the commands needed to run the program and "submit" the job script to the SLURM scheduler.

 If you want to run a program that you create yourself